vercel/og-image/README.md

 ### Request Format

-You can make requests to
+You can make requests to `/api` with the following query string parameters:

+- `node_id` **required** - the id of the node you want to capture
+- `width` optional - the width in pixels for the capturing viewpoint and resulting image size (default 1200)
+- `height` optional - the height in pixels for the capturing viewpoint and resulting image size (default 800)

 ## Authors